This area covers the village of Chiswell, Chesil Cove and the Esplanade. Close by are the wonderfully evocative Brandy Lane and Pebble Lane.

 Some ancient derelict cottages stood for many years in the lower part of High Street near the junction with Mallams.
 In the late 1980s these were renovated and converted into very desirable homes as shown below.
-However, it is a shame that old stone tiled cottages are disappearing.
+However, it is a shame that other old stone cottages are disappearing through demolition.
 They represent a way of life now almost vanished.

 The set of photographs below show the renovation of three derelict cottages between 1989 and 2010.

-This area around the cottage is known locally as Maiden Well.
+This area around the cottages is known locally as Maiden Well.

 Almost opposite these cottages is “The Captain’s House”.
 This lay derelict for nearly a century but was rebuilt in the late 1990s into a very nice residence.
 The house has been a Grade II listed building since September 1978.